artyomkalinic/BaseAlt_Task/README.md

 ## What It Does

-This tool gets packages from the branches `"sisyphus"` and `"p11"`, classifies them by architechture, and checks which branch each package belongs to.
+This tool gets packages from the branches `sisyphus` and `p11`, classifies them by architechture, and checks which branch each package belongs to.
 If a package belongs to both branches, it is compared by version.
-If the version in `"sisyphus"` is newer, it is added to the `"newer_in_sisyphus"` section.
-All results are saved in `"result.json"` and are available for viewing.
+If the version in `sisyphus` is newer, it is added to the `newer_in_sisyphus` section.
+All results are saved in `result.json` and are available for viewing.

 ## How to Run